-- Make sure they're in the system
+- Make sure your staff are in the system.

-- Give them the appropriate user roles
+- Give them the appropriate user roles.

-- Give them user access to Populi
+- Give them user access to Populi.

 Step one: make sure they're in the system